univault-org/lspt-protocol/examples/drone_swarm/README.md

-# LSPT Protocol Usage Example: Drone-Satellite-Ground Station Communication
+# SRPT Protocol Usage Example: Drone-Satellite-Ground Station Communication

-This example demonstrates how to use the LSPT (Large Single Package Transfer) protocol in a real-world scenario involving a drone, a satellite relay, and a ground station.
+This example demonstrates how to use the SRPT (Satellite Relay Package Transfer) protocol in a real-world scenario involving a drone, a satellite relay, and a ground station.

 ## Setup